xhesjana1/Jessy-s-Journeys/README.md

 * All buttons across pages are working as expected.
 Buttons remain fully responsive across all devices and resolutions.

 **Bootstrap**
-* Grid system is working as intended successfully changing amount of collumns on smaller devices making website fully responsive.
+* Grid system is working as intended successfully changing amount of columns on smaller devices making website fully responsive.

 **Register form**